College Housing Costs 2026: Dorm vs Apartment vs Commuting

 Off-Campus Apartments: The Real Math

-Moving off campus after freshman or sophomore year is the most common path.
-The key to making off-campus housing affordable is sharing — splitting a two or three-bedroom apartment with roommates dramatically reduces per-person costs.
+Moving off campus after freshman or sophomore year is common.
+The key to making off-campus housing affordable is sharing: splitting a two- or three-bedroom apartment with roommates can reduce the per-person rent, but only if you include the full lease length and non-rent costs.

 | Expense | Solo Apartment | Shared (2 people) | Shared (3 people) |